 Learn how to create and deploy Azure Functions.
 Explore hosting options, bindings, and triggers.

 - Azure Functions overview

 - Developing Azure Functions

-Students will learn how Azure Blob storage works, how to manage data through the hot/cold/archive blob storage lifecycle, and how to use the Azure Blob storage client library to manage data and metadata.
+Learn how to create Azure Blob storage resources, manage data through the blob storage lifecycle, and work with containers and items by using the Azure Blob storage client library V12 for .NET.

 - Managing the Azure Blob storage lifecycle

 Learning Path 4: Develop solutions that use Cosmos DB

 Learn how Cosmos DB is structured and how data consistency is managed.
 Students will also learn how to create Cosmos DB accounts and create databases, containers, and items by using a mix of the Azure Portal and the .NET SDK.

 - Working with Azure Cosmos DB

 Learn how to create and deploy containerized solutions to Azure by using the Azure Container Registry, Azure Container Instances, and Azure Container Apps..